Last updated on November 8th, 2019 at 07:33 am

 Get Google maps up and start plotting that route, taking into account all the things you want to see and do.
 If there’s a choice between the direct route and the scenic route, ALWAYS, take the scenic route.

 It’s great to have a plan but keep it loose.
 Who knows what bits of extra information you’ll pick up from people along the way and remember to build in a bit of time for photo stops and to explore!
 Being on a super tight schedule sucks.

 Be spontaneous, follow your instincts – that’s what road trips are all about.

 5. Pick Your Travel Companions

 This is really important!
 You’re going to be stuck in a car with these people for quite a while, so choose wisely.
-In most cases I’d prefer to go alone but make sure you choose people who won’t start annoying you in a few hours.
+In most cases, I’d prefer to go alone but make sure you choose people who won’t start annoying you in a few hours.

 6. Discuss Your Expectations

 Your expectations may vary from those of your travel companions, so discuss what you’re looking for before you go.
 Not everyone has the same budget or tastes!
-If you want luxury and your friends want budget, you’re going to have to compromise or change your plans!
+If you want luxury and your friends want a budget, you’re going to have to compromise or change your plans!

 7. Choose Your Trusty Travel Partner

-Depending on where you will be going, you need to have the right car for your journey, you also need to consider how much space you will need and perhaps try and get a fuel efficient car.
+Depending on where you will be going, you need to have the right car for your journey, you also need to consider how much space you will need and perhaps try and get a fuel-efficient car.